Midtown High School (Atlanta): School publications

 The Unmasking literary magazine was founded in 1988 as a collection of student art, literature, and criticism edited by Midtown students, published every spring.
 The magazine was named "Best in Show" by the National Scholastic Press Association twice, in 2005 (Seattle) and 2001 (Boston).

 The Southerner is a monthly newspaper written by Midtown students.
 Part of the High School National Ad Network, it has been published since 1947.
 The Southerner has won numerous awards, such as the Pacemaker Award and the Quill & Scroll Award, earning the publication nationwide acclaim.

 Nexus, written by Midtown students, was a bimonthly magazine.
 Its success in the 2004–2005 school year was at first limited, with only a handful of editions, as that was its first year and it started late.
 In its second year (2005–2006) it gained the Start-Up achievement award from the Georgia Scholastic Press Association.
 In the 2008–2009 school year Nexus won "All Southern" from SIPA.

 The Orator, Midtown's annual yearbook publication has published every year since 1951.
 The library retains copies of every book and the yearbook is primarily created in one of the school's publication classes in the journalism track offered to students.

-Grady News Now and Gametime were Midtown High School's programs in broadcast journalism, and are also recipients of many awards.
+Grady News Now (now known as knight view) and Gametime were Midtown High School's programs in broadcast journalism, and are also recipients of many awards.
 GNN won its first Pacemaker in November 2005.
 Gametime is a weekly show dedicated to the coverage of prevalent sports stories as well as scores and highlights from all scholastic athletic events.
 It won the GSPA (Georgia Scholastic Press Association) award for the best new breakthrough production.